sid7219/Terrain-Analysis-of-Delhi-NCR/README.md

 # Delhi NCR Terrain Analysis Using QGIS

-## Project Overview
+## Overview

-This project presents terrain analysis of Delhi NCR using SRTM DEM (30 m) data in QGIS.
+This project presents a terrain analysis of Delhi NCR using SRTM Digital Elevation Model (DEM) data and QGIS.
+The study involves DEM preprocessing, terrain visualization, and the generation of terrain derivatives such as Hillshade, Slope, Aspect, and Elevation maps.
+Additionally, histogram analysis was performed to compare the original and averaged DEM surfaces.

-The objective was to derive topographic information and visualize terrain characteristics through various raster-based analyses.

 ---

 ## Objectives

-- Generate Digital Elevation Model (DEM)
-- Create Hillshade Map
-- Derive Slope Map
+- Perform terrain analysis using SRTM DEM data.
-- Generate Aspect Map
+- Generate Elevation, Slope, Aspect, and Hillshade maps.
+- Apply DEM smoothing through averaging.
+- Compare Original and Averaged DEM using histogram analysis.
-- Visualize terrain characteristics of Delhi NCR
+- Visualize and interpret terrain characteristics of Delhi NCR.

 ---

 ## Study Area

-Delhi NCR, India
+**Delhi NCR, India**

 ---

 ## Data Used

-- SRTM DEM (30 m)
+- SRTM DEM (30 m Resolution)
 - Delhi NCR Boundary Shapefile

 ---

-## Software
+## Software Used

 - QGIS
 - GDAL Tools